Re-thinking Strategy on Animal Health, Markets and Policy (ReSAHMaP) in Pastoralist Areas of East Africa.

 - Build the capacity of pastoral communities on animal health, trade and policy, by engaging a local capacity building field assistant;

 - Document existing climate-smart pastoral practices, innovations in disease surveillance and management and innovative livestock marketing and trading initiatives to facilitate learning, and to inform policy and practice;

-- Review, create awareness and advocacy for supportive policies at county, national and regional levels.
+- Review, create awareness and advocacy for supportive policies at the county, national and regional levels.

 The primary beneficiaries of this project are nomadic and sedentary pastoralists in Turkana County who will benefit from improved awareness and utilization of innovative delivery of veterinary services; and access and use of livestock marketing and trading information and opportunities.The project also envisions raising voices of pastoralists through awareness creation and policy advocacy.

-So far relevant stakeholders have been identified and have participated in meetings to establish the relevance of the project and an early buy in.
-Pastoral communities and government staff have also been engaged through focus group discussions to establish innovations, capacity needs, priority needs and trigger engagements with responsible actors for supportive policies and their engagement.
-Through key informant discussions the project team has been able to identify influencers in the county’s policy debate for engagement in dissemination,identifying political opportunities/policy moments in the devolved government structure and also networking to anchor the project in the county-development circles.
+So far relevant stakeholders have been identified and have participated in meetings to establish the relevance of the project and an early buy-in.
+Pastoral communities and government staff have also been engaged in focus group discussions to establish innovations, capacity needs, priority needs and trigger engagements with responsible actors for supportive policies and their engagement.
+Through key informant discussions, the project team has been able to identify influencers in the county’s policy debate for engagement in dissemination, identifying political opportunities/policy moments in the devolved government structure and also networking to anchor the project in the county-development circles.